Greece Moments Greece Moments

 #5 Kounoupa & Koutsomiti Boat Tour

 Kounoupa and Koutsomiti are Astypalea’s paradise dream islands, and they are right on your doorstep.
-The tiny islands are not inhabited, but captivate with crystal clear and turquoise waters.
-Several times a week, excursions are offered by different tour operators, the crossing takes less than an hour.
+The tiny islands are uninhabited, but captivate with crystal clear, turquoise waters.
+Several times a week, excursions are offered by different tour operators, and the crossing takes less than an hour.

 Ausflug nach Kounoupa Astypalea